ros-industrial/motoman/motoman_gp180_support/tools/process_meshes/README.md

 * B_AXIS.stl
 * T_AXIS.stl

-And run `./process1.sh` script.
+And run `./process1a-stlcmd.sh` script.
 It will do following things with all meshes:

 # scale the mesh so that the units are "meters"
-# rotate the mesh so that the Z+ axis points up
+# rotate the mesh so that the Z+ axis points up and X+ axis points in the correct direction
 # translate the origin point so that it's in the point of connection of the link to the previous link
 # save the file with proper file name used in the URDF to `output` subdirectory

+Then run `./process1b-simplify.sh` script to simplify visual meshes to 50% of faces.
+It uses MeshLab, see comments about it below in section about collision meshes.

 After processing just copy files from `output_visual` subdirectory to the subdirectory named after specific robot manipulator variant of the `meshes` directory of this package.
 Use correct subdirectory `visual`.